Jdickson96/Sparta-Global-Training-Code/README.md

  return sb.ToString();
 }
 ```
+**If a string needs to be changed in a loop, use a stringbuilder class instead to reduce the amount of data being used**

 ### String Interpolation
 This is a simplified method for combining strings rather than using the Concat function as this simplifies the overall code format.
 For Example: